Collagen VI CMD (Ullrich CMD and Bethlem Myopathy)

 Lissencephaly Yahoo!
 Group started in 1999, 723 members (There are other disorders besides CMD that lead to lissencephaly).

-SEPN1 related myopathy (formerly known as Rigid Spine Muscular Dystrophy, RSMD)
+SEPN1 related myopathy (Rigid Spine Muscular Dystrophy, RSMD)

 Selenoprotein Deficient CMD (SEPN1) also know as Rigid Spine Muscular Dystrophy presents with axial muscle weakness (head lag, “weak neck”), development of rigid spine (scoliosis) and breathing problems (while stlll walking) often in early childhood.
 Many children show loss of medial thigh muscles and thin stature with a characteristic spine curvature.
 A person with a SEPN1 mutation may have a muscle biopsy that resembles muscle biopsy findings seen in congenital myopathy.
 A muscle biopsy in a person with a SEPN1 mutation may show congenital fiber type disporportion or multi-minicores.
 A person may be given a clinical diagnosis of Congenital Fiber Type Disporportion or Multi-Minicore myopathy which are descriptions of muscle biopsy findings, not genetic diagnoses.
 People with mutations in the RYR1 gene can have similar looking muscle biopsy findings.
 It is important to confirm a SEPN1 diagnosis genetically, as people with L-CMD (a mutation in the lamin A/C gene) can have a very similar clinical presentation.
 In SEPN1 related myopathies there is no primary heart involvement, while in L-CMD close surveillance for heart arrhythmias and enlargement of the heart needs to happen on an annual basis due to heart involvement.